Dev-Mind

 gradle init

-If you use version >7 you will have to respond to few questions
+If you use a Gradle version > 7, you will have to respond to few questions

 Select type of project to generate: